-The clerk will be present when the decision is made.
+The Governance Professional will be present when the decision is made.

 Minutes will be taken of the meeting, and a record kept of the evidence that was considered.
-The outcome will also be recorded on the pupil's educational record, and copies of relevant papers will be kept with this record.
+The outcome will also be recorded on the student's educational record, and copies of relevant papers will be kept with this record.